 So follow the religion of Ibrahim, inclining towards truth; and he was not of the polytheists.
 (3:95)

 The Messenger (PBUH) instructed communities to follow Ibrahim, and described him as the closest person to him.
 In the Quran, Allah even describes Ibrahim as khalil al-Rahman, His intimate friend.

 We should all try to replicate the qualities of Ibrahim.
 Here are some of his exemplary attributes that are the legacy of one of the greatest prophets of Islam

 1. Prioritising worship over dunya

-Ibrahim’s commitment to Allah was stronger than his desires for the dunya; he chose pleasing Allah over comfort luxury, and even love.
-In surah Ibrahim, it is explained that he left behind his family in Makkah so that they can establish prayer:
+Ibrahim’s commitment to Allah was stronger than his desires for the dunya; he chose pleasing Allah over comfort, luxury, and even love.
+In surah Ibrahim, it is explained that he left his family behind in Makkah so that they could establish prayer:

 “O our Lord!
 I have made some of my offspring to dwell in an uncultivable valley by Your Sacred House in order, O our Lord, that they may perform As-Salat” (14:37)

 Ibrahim was willing to sacrifice his beloved son after a lifetime of longing for a child, all for the sake of Allah.
 Not only does this history teach us to sacrifice what we love in the pursuit of Allah’s pleasure, but it also teaches us to uphold Ibrahim’s legacy of Qurbani, which you can perform this year from just £26 through Human Appeal.Donate Now